 The product will have a low PED if the value is less than 1.
 In this situation, the percentage change in quantity demanded will be less than the percentage change in price.
-This will mean that if the supplier lowers their price by a certain percentage, they are likely to attract a smaller percentage increase in the quantity demanded.
-An increase in price by a certain percentage, however, will result in a smaller percentage loss in quantity demanded.
 A demand curve where the PED is low would be one that is relatively steep.
 [See Figure 2.9.]